 Do I still use Excel?

-Occasionally, if I need to create very fancy and specific templates and reports.
+I used to be an Excel guy, and occasionally, if I need to create very fancy and specific templates and reports, I'll use it.
 But when I need to get work done, TeamBuildr is my software of choice.